microsoft/service-fabric-observer/Documentation/Observers.md

 IO, ports.
 Memory values are supplied as number of megabytes...
 CPU and Disk Space values are provided as percentages (integers: so, 80 = 80%...)...
 **Please note that you can omit any of these properties.
-You can also supply 0 as the value, which means that threshold will be ignored (they are not omitted below so you can see what fully specified object looks like.
+You can also supply 0 as the value, which means that threshold will be ignored (they are not omitted below so you can see what a fully specified object looks like).
-We recommend you omit all Error thresholds until you become more comfortable with the behavior of your services and the machine-level side effects produced by them**.
+We recommend you omit all Error thresholds until you become more comfortable with the behavior of your services and the side effects they have on machine resources**.

 Example JSON config file located in **PackageRoot\\Observers.Data** folder (AppObserver.config.json):